-Why glue prom flowers?
+Why glue prom or any flowers?
 Which glue to use?
-And what should you not do with glue?
+And what shouldn’t you do with glue?

 Weight is one reason to opt for glue.
 It’s lighter than wire or tape, which is especially important for wrist corsages.
-Customers are more likely to wear light constructions.
+Customers are more likely to wear lightweight designs.

 Speed is another reason.
 Once you learn how to glue, it is usually faster than wire and tape, especially with the right glue choices.
 Also, some people report that gluing is easier on the hands.